Chandrima-Kar/ChatHub/README.md

 ## Features

 - One-to-one chat and group chat
-- Add and remove users from group (only for admin)
+- Add and remove users from group and update group name (only for admin)
 - Real-time messaging without refreshing the page( Real-time data transfer)
 - Signup, Login and Logout